 But change leaders don’t just move faster and multi-task, That’s not the intent of agility.

 As Josh Bersin notes, great leaders drive change “through their reputation, ability to empower people, willingness to experiment, and focus on developing” their employees.
-However, I can’t think of any leader who does that well while rushing about, unfocused, only half-hearing others, and handling too many things at once.
+I can’t think of any leader who does that well while rushing about, unfocused, only half-hearing others, and handling too many things at once.

 This alternative approach is a mindfulness habit.
-Mindfulness is the practice of becoming more fully aware of, and focused on, what’s taking place within and around you.
+Mindfulness is the practice of becoming more fully aware of, and attentive to, what’s taking place within and around you.
 It’s focus and concentration on steroids, with a big dosage of stress reduction.
 Mindful change leaders foster closer relationships with their employees and peers, and create clearer strategies on leveraging resources such as algorithms that can gather targeted customer data, improve processes, and drive sales.

 I’m a Nashville-based writer, talent strategist, and certified executive coach.
 On this website, I primarily write stories featuring a diverse group of professionals whose examples of applying mindfulness, learning agility, and storytelling will help you love your career and enhance your quality of life.